 Greater connectivity and the relaxation of the license raj has encouraged globalization and the free flow of capital across countries.
-Businesses, both big and small, are going international in an effort to win the market share and to maximize profits.
+Businesses, both big and small, are going international to win the market share and to maximize profits.
 In this context, India has become a key market for most businesses and there is tremendous interest among the foreign companies and the foreign nationals to set up a business in India.
-Foreign Direct Investment (FDI) is one of the most popular routes for the foreigners to startup business in India and in this article we will get to know more about FDI in a Private Limited Company.
+Foreign Direct Investment (FDI) is one of the most popular routes for foreigners to startup business in India and this article we will get to know more about FDI in a Private Limited Company.

-The Indian Government has been keen on increasing the flow of foreign investment in India and has taken various policy decisions in order to encourage FDI.
-The FDI Policy in India is however regulated by the Department of Industrial Policy and Promotions (DIPP), Ministry of Commerce and Industry.
+The Indian Government has been keen on increasing the flow of foreign investment in India and has taken various policy decisions to encourage FDI.
+The FDI Policy in India is however regulated by the Department of Industrial Policy and Promotions (DIPP), Ministry of Commerce, and Industry.
 A consolidated circular is issued by the DIPP services as an important policy note on FDI and the latest such FDI Circular was issued on 17th April 2014.

 As per its regulations, FDI means investment by a non-resident entity/person resident outside India and it includes all the different types of foreign investment in India including the investment by (Foreign Institutional Investor) FIIs, investment by NRI, investment by foreigners or the foreign entities, etc.,